-Challenge: No Access to Customers for Product Research
+Challenge: No Access to Customers for B2B User Research

 It was around noon on a spring Friday.
 The following Monday morning, our product and marketing strategy was due to PRWeb’s VP of Ecommerce.

 In the previous couple weeks, we had done all the research they asked us to do and more.
 We had solid analysis and recommendations ready to send.
 But there was one problem: we hadn’t talked to a single PRWeb customer.